bodo-ai/Bodo/docs/docs/guides/dataframes/dataframes_intro.md

 ### Fallback for unsupported methods

 While Bodo DataFrames supports most common compute intensive operations in Pandas, there are some operations, parameters, or combinations of operations that are not supported yet.
-[Refer to the DataFrames documentation page]() for the most up to date list of supported features.
+[Refer to the DataFrames documentation page](https://docs.bodo.ai/latest/api_docs/dataframe_lib/) for the most up to date list of supported features.
 Note that while a function may say "supported", there could be a subset of parameters that are not supported yet.

-By default, Bodo automatically raises a warning when an unsupported operations are encountered and falls back to the Pandas implementation, which will typically collect the entire dataset in memory.
+By default, Bodo automatically raises a warning when an unsupported operation is encountered and falls back to the Pandas implementation, which will typically collect the entire dataset in memory.
 After the Pandas operation finishes, if the result is a DataFrame or Series, it will be automatically cast back to Bodo so that subsequent operations continue lazily.

 ```python